intel/kubernetes-power-manager/README.md

 ### Workload Controller
 The Workload Controller is responsible for the actual tuning of the cores.
 The Workload Controller contacts the App QoS agent and requests that it creates Pools in App QoS.
 The Pools hold the PowerProfile associated with the cores and the cores that need to be configured.

 The PowerWorkload objects are created automatically by the PowerPod controller.
-This action is undertaken by the operator when a pod is created with a container requesting exclusive cores and a PowerProfile.
+This action is undertaken by the operator when a Pod is created with a container requesting exclusive cores and a PowerProfile.

 PowerWorkload objects can also be created directly by the user via the PowerWorkload spec.
 This is only recommended when creating the Shared PowerWorkload for a given Node, as this is the responsibility of the user.
 If no Shared PowerWorkload is created, the cores that remain in the ‘shared pool’ on the Node will remain at their core frequency values instead of being tuned to lower frequencies.
 PowerWorkloads are specific to a given node, so one is created for each Node with a Pod requesting a PowerProfile, based on the PowerProfile requested.